z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Theories/Mental-Spaces-Theory.md

 ## Essentials

-Mental Spaces Theory is based on a few key ideas:

 - **Mental Spaces** are temporary, small conceptual packets that we construct in real-time as we think and engage in conversations.
 - **Mapping** refers to the connections we draw between elements in different mental spaces to create meaning.
 - **Blending** occurs when we combine elements from multiple mental spaces, resulting in new and enriched meanings.

 ## Examples

-Mental spaces are used in many everyday situations:

 - When imagining a different perspective, as in "If I were you, I would go."
 - In role-playing scenarios, such as "In the game, I'm the knight."